 View survey results by specific groups

-Viewing your survey results by Attributes and Segments allows you to better understand the context of your survey results so that you can make the most educated decisions in regards to improving your culture.
+Viewing your survey results by Attributes and Saved Groups allows you to better understand the context of your survey results so that you can make the most educated decisions in regards to improving your culture.